vladh/clumsycomputer/2020-06-29-regex/README.md

 This is a regex engine we coded live on the [clumsycomputer stream](https://twitch.tv/clumsycomputer).
 It's around 240 lines of Python and is a regex-directed engine based on backtracking.
+It uses no libraries or imports of any kind.

 It supports:

 * Literals (`abc`)
 * Sets (`[abc]`)